 Apparently, Nokia has still poor mobile ecosystem and Samsung has leveraged on Google’s Android ecosystem to entice users around.
 Success is not determined by hardware portion only, but it’s sort out by integrated mobile ecosystem what Nokia is lacking presently.
 A slew of low-priced smartphones are being offered by local and Chinese vendors across the country that are no way vulnerable than Nokia smartphones.

-Nokia’s market share in India is continuously declining due to its inability to understand the market shift.
+The market share of Nokia in India is continuously declining due to its inability to understand the market shift.
 Increasing number of local and Chinese vendors in smartphone has also become one of the challenges for the company.
 More importantly, poor mobile ecosystem and Nokia’s dependency on Windows Phone platform doomed the company to struggle in the market.